Pension scheme returns, Accounting for Tax returns and event reports you must complete and send to HMRC if you're a scheme administrator.

 |21||Either a member or dependant moves into flexible drawdown - tax years 2012 to 2013, 2013 to 2014 and 2014 to 2015 only.|

-The Event Report must also be used to tell HMRC that a pension scheme has been wound up.
+You must also use The Event Report to tell HMRC that a pension scheme has been wound up.

-Detailed technical guidance on the Event Report can be found in the Pensions Tax Manual.
+You can find detailed technical guidance on the Event Report in the Pensions Tax Manual.

 The deadline date for submitting an Event Report is 31 January following the end of the tax year.

-If a scheme has been wound up the Event Report must be submitted within 3 months of the date the scheme wound up.
+If a scheme has been wound up you must submit the Event Report within 3 months of the date the scheme wound up.

 If the Event Report is not received by the deadline you may be charged a penalty of up to £300.
-Daily penalties of up to £60 may also be charged if the report is still not submitted.
+Daily penalties of up to £60 may also be charged if you still do not submit the report.

 Detailed technical guidance on the Event Report submission process can be found in the Pensions Tax Manual.